JeremyGelb/spNetwork/README.md

 -   Graph analysis, using the functions of the package **igraph** (see the vignette [Building graphs](https://jeremygelb.github.io/spNetwork/articles/NetworkBuilding.html))
--   Isochrones, to delineate accessible area around points localised on a network (see the vignette [Calculating isochrones](https://jeremygelb.github.io/spNetwork/articles/Isochrones.html))
+-   Isochrones, to delineate accessible area around points localized on a network (see the vignette [Calculating isochrones](https://jeremygelb.github.io/spNetwork/articles/Isochrones.html))